MOVEMENT IS LIFE.

 Not only do you get the direct benefit of increasing your output, the benefit is not linear.
 When you add in that extra movement every day, you more effectively trigger the SAID principle (Specific Adaptation to Imposed Demand).
 The SAID principle changes your brain and body based on the demand imposed upon it–one of the chief factors for that is frequency.
 By doing this extra 140 minutes every week (or 35 minutes if you’re just starting with the 5:00 extra) is actually more effective than just adding a fourth training day and doing another hour, so each minute done every day is more effective AND efficient than if you just threw it all together on one extra day.

-Here’s the catch–I’m not trying to sell you anything, I just ran the numbers and we all NEED to do this.
+I just ran the numbers and we all NEED to do this.
 Not only for the benefits, but just to have absolute control over one aspect of our lives.
 This won’t just give you a better/more flexible body, it will make you a better, more responsible person.

 Now that you understand a little bit better about how the body adapts, and the math behind these little extra minutes here and there, can you think of a good reason not to make daily movement part of your routine?